 By knowing the atomic number of an element, its corresponding radioactive isotope can be identified.
 Subsequently, by measuring the ratio between the radioactive isotope and its decay products, the age of the sample can be calculated.

 Knowledge of the atomic number is essential in scientific research, especially in areas such as particle physics, nuclear chemistry, and the synthesis of new materials.

 By understanding the atomic number of elements, scientists can study and manipulate the properties and behaviors of atoms and molecules to create new materials with specific characteristics.

 At first, the atomic number was the position in which a chemical element remained when they were arranged in increasing order according to their atomic masses.

 In 1913, Johannes H. van den Broek discovered that the number of elementary charges in the atomic nucleus was equal to the atomic number.
-Later, Niels Bohr adopted this discovery to develop his quantum theory about the structure of atoms and the origin of spectra.
-With this theory, he reflected in the well-known Bohr atomic model.
+Later, Niels Bohr adopted this discovery to develop his quantum theory of the structure of atoms and the origin of spectra, which he reflected in the well-known Bohr atomic model.